-- Apply the basic principles of engineering surveying and measurements - Follow effectively field procedures required for a professional surveyor - Use techniques, skills and conventional surveying instruments necessary for engineering practice.
+1. Apply the basic principles of engineering surveying and measurements

+2.Follow effectively field procedures required for a professional surveyor

+3.Use techniques, skills and conventional surveying instruments necessary for engineering practice.

-After a successful completion of the course, the student will be able to:
+After a successful completion of the course, the student will be able to

-- Apply the basic principles of engineering surveying and for linear and angular measurements. - Comprehend effectively field procedures required for a professional surveyor. - Use techniques, skills and conventional surveying instruments necessary for engineering practice.
+- CO1: Apply the basic principles of engineering surveying in order to find linear and angular measurements. - CO2: Comprehend effectively field procedures required for a professional surveyor. - CO3: Use techniques, skills and conventional surveying instruments necessary for engineering practice.

-- 1. To measure distance between two points by using chain surveying. - 2.
+- 1. to measure distance between two points by using chain surveying. - 2.
 Setting out of rectangle, hexagon using tape/chain and other accessories. - 3.
-Closed traverse by using compass surveying.

-4 Open traverse by using compass surveying.
+Closed traverse by using compass surveying. - 4.
+Open traverses by using compass surveying.